 Assistance dogs are welcome.
 Braille is used on signage and you can also request information leaflets with braille, in large print or in an audio format.
 The tour is also enhanced by various tactile objects.
 There is a British Sign Language (BSL) map guide, and should you wish, you can book a BSL interpreter for your tour.
 There is a Changing Places toilet with a hoist and changing bench, in addition to several accessible toilets.
 You can find the Parliament’s full accessibility guide on their website.

-Dynamic Earth, Edinburgh’s science centre and planetarium is tucked next to the Parliament building – make your own way over or join the next green and orange Edinburgh Tour bus from outside the Parliament; Dynamic Earth is just one stop along.
+Dynamic Earth, Edinburgh’s science centre and planetarium is tucked next to the Parliament building – make your own way over or join the next green Edinburgh Tour bus from outside the Parliament; Dynamic Earth is just one stop along.
 The bus stop is right beside the entrance ramp to the main entrance.

 Adults and children alike will love exploring here – jump inside a time machine and travel back to the Big Bang.
 Then, your immersive tour takes you on a journey through the story of planet Earth, back to the present day.
 It’s a highly sensory experience so be sure to check out Dynamic Earth’s sensory map of the galleries before you arrive, so you can adapt or alter your tour route if required.